minvws/action-sonarqube/README.md

 ## License

 This repository is released under the EUPL 1.2 license.
-[See LICENSE](LICENSE.txt) for details.
+[See LICENSE.txt](./LICENSE.txt) for details.

 ## Part of iCore